sous-chefs/iis/README.md

 ### Actions

 - :add: - add a new virtual site
+- :config: - apply configuration to an existing virtual site
 - :delete: - delete an existing virtual site
 - :start: - start a virtual site
 - :stop: - stop a virtual site